 The ByKay was my least favourite to use.
 I found it very wide.
 Its the joint widest along side the Kari Me, and I found it too wide.
 Combined with the thickness of the material it was a bit claustrophobic … too much fabric to deal with with a newborn and I just some how couldn’t get all 71cm of it comfortable on my shoulders, nor seem to be able to keep it away from Rachel’s face.
 I would usually twist or ‘flip’ the wrap at my shoulder on the side her face is angled toward but I must have slightly over tightened the wrap as I simply couldn’t do this!
 That said any looser and I think she’d have started to sag.
 The lack of stretchiness and one-way stretch only meant that it was very hard to get the tightening correct… I had three goes and never got it quite right.
 Also its worth stating that Rachel didn’t seem to love it either, she screamed like a banshee going in each of the 3 times.
 Normally, I don’t really pay attention to things like babies screaming going into wraps because like having their nappy changed they just don’t like being interfered with and will normally settle in to a carry after a moment or two.
 But this was the only one that she screamed like this going into!!
 Of course she could just be feeding off of my own discomfort.

-In complete contrast, the Ergobaby Aura wrap is much easier to use.
+In complete contrast, the Ergobaby Aura wrap is much easier to use, although still not the easiest!
 The fabric is a viscose made from fibres extracted from Eucalyptus and Acacia trees and the result is a wonderfully light, thin and deceptively strong wrap.
-It has 1.5 way stretch (does stretch in both directions but much more so vertically than horizontally), which means while not quite as easy to get the hang of as a true 2 way stretchy its miles easier than a 1 way and has the added bonus that comes with less stretch of being more supportive and thus lasting longer.
+It has 1.5 way stretch (does stretch in both directions but much more so vertically than horizontally), which means while not quite as easy to get the hang of as a true 2 way stretchy it is easier than a 1 way and has the added bonus that comes with less stretch of being more supportive and thus lasting longer.
 Other features worth a mention include contrast stitching – the top and the bottom of the wrap are hemmed in different colours which means that your learning to tie your new wrap you can tell the top from the bottom and can immediately tell if you’ve twisted the wrap.
 It’s such a tiny thing, but can make a big difference to a beginner and is a really a lovely touch.
 As is the storage pocket – positioned at one end, which you can simply scrunch or fold the whole wrap into to give 1 neat, very small package to slip into the change bag.
-The Aura wrap is a great option for a summer baby, complete beginners and anyone expecting a bigger baby and/or wants a wrap that will last a bit longer.
+The Aura wrap is a great option for a summer baby, and anyone expecting a bigger baby and/or wants a wrap that will last a bit longer.
+Although still not the easiest for a total beginner.

 Made from 100% Modal the Fornessi Carry Me is super soft, ultra thin and very light.
 It’s a great summer baby option as the material actually feels cool to the touch – sounds odd but think like a swimming costume or gymnastics leotard… cool to the touch and won’t make you over warm while walking, getting on with jobs etc. I have to say I really like this as I am very prone to overheating, especially while wearing my daughter.
 It has 1.5 way stretch similar to the Ergo Aura wrap… which means while not quite as easy to get the hang of as a true 2 way stretchy its miles easier than a 1 way and has the added bonus that comes with less stretch of being more supportive and thus lasting longer.
 In fact, this is definitely a great option for anyone looking to use a stretchy wrap for longer or who is expecting a bigger baby because it is also very strong.
 Modal is deceptively strong for such a thin material!
 Full review of the Fornessi can be found here.

 The Hana does come in two different sizes – regular and shorty.
 The shorty is a meter shorter – 4.5m versus 5.5 – and can be great for more petite parents who can be put off by the oodles and oodles of fabric of most stretchy wraps.
 Hana baby state anyone upto a size 14 can fit the shorty size, while the regular fits all.
 To put this in context, my husband is 180cm but very slender and wears the shorty size.
 He can tie this at his front, and in fact if he uses the regular size he has incredibly long trailing fabric ends that are trip hazards unless he passes these round his body again.
 While I am a size 16 and 170 cm and I need a regular.
 I can use a shorty but I need to tie behind my back and I personally prefer to knot at the front.
 Firstly because I can tie a better knot if I am looking at it (!) and secondly because then if I sit down I don’t have a knot in my back.
-But I have met many people who have tried both and choose the shorter and knotting behind their back because they simply prefer to have less fabric.on
+But I have met many people who have tried both and choose the shorter and knotting behind their back because they simply prefer to have less fabric.
+We love this one so much we sell it through our webshop here, and offer a free 20 minute video fit check with each purchase.

 Also made from gloriously soft bamboo is the Joy and Joe Organic Bamboo Stretchy wrap.
 It is very very similar to the Hana Baby wrap above, and just like the Hana is an absolute joy to wrap with.
 However, it differs from the Hana in two key ways – price and width.
 It is very narrow, the narrowest of any I have tried and in my opinion simply too narrow.
 I couldn’t spread this out as much as I’d have liked.
 It is also £6 cheaper than the Hana so worth figuring out how much the extra width is worth to you personally!
 Full review of this wrap can be found here.